 The construction phase of the West Thames Street Pedestrian Bridge Project remains ongoing.
+During the quarter the contractor worked on the electrical components associated with the elevators to be installed on the site and also performed glazing work on the elevator structure.
+Welding issues have been resolved and the fabrication contractor continued fabrication of the two spans and the roof of the bridge.
+Fabrication of the roof is now substantially complete.
+The project remains on schedule for completion this fall.

-The contractor continues to work on the construction of the bridge support structures at the project site.
-Offsite fabrication of the bridge spans is also ongoing in upstate New York and is on schedule.
-Delivery of the bridge spans to the project site is scheduled for August 2018.
-LMDC and Battery Park City Authority (BPCA) continue to work with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.
+LMDC and Battery Park City Authority have continued working with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.
+Signage has also been worked on with all involved parties.
+Approximately \$246,500 was paid from this grant during the quarter.

-No payments were made from this grant activity during the quarter.
-Refer to Grant 2, Activity LM 0300 Bridge for further details.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of public facilities 1 4/1
+of public facilities 0 4/1

 of Linear feet of Public 0 0/380

-Match Sources Amount

-LMDC CDBG Grant Number B-02-DW-36-0002 \$20,000,000.00

-Other Private Funds - various

-Subtotal Match Sources
+Match Sources LMDC CDBG Grant Number B-02-DW-36-0002 Other Private Funds - various Subtotal Match Sources